Wesley-Oliveira/match3-test/README.md

 # Match3-test

-Match3 is a tile-matching game where the player must create sequences of 3 or more pieces of the same kind.
+Match3 is a tile matching game in which the player must create sequences of 3 or more tiles of the same type.

 <p align="center">
   <img src="https://github.com/Wesley-Oliveira/match3-test/blob/master/match3Screenshot.png">
 </p>

 ## Game concept